marton-nagy-marton/how-much-i-miss-u/README.md

 # A GitHub page to ease a long-distance relationship
-This GitHub page have been created to ease the long-distance relationship with my girlfriend while I study in Vienna.
+This GitHub page has been created to ease the long-distance relationship with my girlfriend while I study in Vienna.